Indre-V/bee-aware/README.md

 ![Home Page Background Image](docs/home-page-background-image.png)

-- The second part of the home page is the list of pollinators under the background imagae.
+- The second part of the home page is the list of pollinators under the background image.
 The content layout is very simple and self explanatory.
 This part intends to educate the user and encourage them to continue reading other parts of the webpage.

 ![Home Page Second Part](docs/home-page-part-two.png)